Skip to main content

 • Patient and Study Details: Columns like Patient ID, Patient Name, Managing Organization, and others offer details about the patient and study associated with the respective DICOM.

-5. Monitoring DICOM Details
+2. Monitoring DICOM Details

-• View detailed information for each DICOM, including the start and end times, duration, involved parties (like the patient and managing organization), and the purpose of the task (Study Reason).
+• View detailed information for each DICOM, including the start and end times, duration, involved parties (like the patient and managing organization), and the purpose of the task (study reason).

-Steps to Customize DICOM Log Settings
+See how to Customize DICOM Log Settings

 Checking the DICOM Log

-You can check or monitor the DICOM Log by looking at the values in the DICOM Log grid.
+• You can check or monitor the DICOM Log by looking at the values in the DICOM Log grid.
 The following table lists the different columns and their descriptions.

 ColumnDescription